cedar-policy/authorization-for-expressjs/README.md

         getPrincipalEntity: (req: Request) => Promise<Entity>,
     };
 ```
-The first two are for identity and access tokens.
-What they will do is pass a dummy principal to the AuthorizationEngine where the principal is just the token itself.
-So the first two are really only meant to be used for an `AuthorizationEngine` that does authentication AND authorization, like for example the `AVPAuthorizationEngine` provided by the `verifiedpermissions/authorization-clients-js` package which uses `IsAuthorizedWithToken` under the hood.
-The `custom` principal configuration meant to be used with any `AuthorizationEngine`, and it presumes you have done authentication first, separately, before the middleware ran.
+The `identityToken` and `access Token` types are for identity and access tokens, respectively.
+They pass the token itself as the principal and should be used with an `AuthorizationEngine` that does authentication AND authorization.
+For example, the `AVPAuthorizationEngine` provided by the [verifiedpermissions/authorization-clients-js](https://github.com/verifiedpermissions/authorization-clients-js) package which calls the Amazon Verified Permissions API [IsAuthorizedWithToken](https://docs.aws.amazon.com/verifiedpermissions/latest/apireference/API_IsAuthorizedWithToken.html).

+The `custom` type is meant to be used with any `AuthorizationEngine`, and presumes you have done authentication before running the middleware.

 ## Complete Example